-- endeavour to arrive on time to their lessons - create a swift and purposeful start to the lesson - reinforce clear expectations of behaviour - deliver a suitably planned and structured lesson which meets all individual needs - deal with incidents of inappropriate behaviour by following the school's procedures - promote and reinforce positive behaviour in the classroom - actively encourage pupils to fulfil their potential.
+- arrive on time to their lessons - create a swift and purposeful start to the lesson - reinforce clear expectations of behaviour - deliver a suitably planned and structured lesson which meets all individual needs - deal with incidents of inappropriate behaviour by following the school's procedures - promote and reinforce positive behaviour in the classroom - actively encourage pupils to fulfil their potential - Uphold and model the professional teaching standards and expectations of this policy at all times

-It is essential that all teaching staff accept their responsibility for the maintenance of good order and discipline both in their lessons and in and around the school.
+It is essential that all staff accept their responsibility for the maintenance of good order and discipline both in their lessons and in and around the school.
 Pupils will inevitably interpret non-intervention by a member of staff as tacit approval of the misdemeanour and it is therefore very important that a member of staff should challenge inappropriate behaviour whenever they see it.